lellky/howto-magic-mirror/the-new-version.md

 fi
 ```

-Now, edit the file `sudo vim .bash_profile` and add the following: `add [[ -z $DISPLAY && $XDG_VTNR -eq 1 ]] && startx -- -nocursor`
+Now, edit the file _.bash_profile_ with `sudo vim .bash_profile` and add the following: `[[ -z $DISPLAY && $XDG_VTNR -eq 1 ]] && startx -- -nocursor` to remove the cursor.

-One thing that is not mentioned anywhere is that for this to work, the desktop environment must be changed.
+And one thing that is not mentioned anywhere on the internet is that for this to work, the desktop environment must be changed.

 To do this run `sudo update-alternatives --config x-session-manager` and choose "/usr/bin/openbox-session".
+Or, it is now added in raspi-config (see above).

+### Rotate the screen
+sudo vim /boot/firmware/config.txt and add the content `display_lcd_rotate=3` (1,2,3,4) and comment out the line `# dtoverlay=vc4-fkms-v3d`

 Now, if everything is correct, a reboot should start the Pi in kiosk mode with Chromium browser and open the webpage
 defined in the above configuration file.